 If campers have head lice or nits upon arrival at camp, they must be picked up and cannot return until they are lice-free.

-Campers who arrive via plane or who live more than four hours away from camp will be treated onsite for a \$500 fee.
+Only campers who arrive via plane or who live more than four hours away from camp will be treated onsite for a \$500 fee.
 The camper will stay in the Health Center, and their activities will be limited until they are lice-free.

-Early and regular checks will allow time to treat prior to Opening Day.
+Early and regular head checks will allow time to treat your camper, if necessary, prior to Opening Day.
 Please check your camper's scalp weekly, preferably after the hair has been washed and still a bit damp.

 Look for:

 - An itchy scalp

 - Small rashes around hairline/behind ears

-- · White or tan specks (looking like dandruff) in hair
+- White or tan specks (looking like dandruff) in hair

-If your camper has lice before Opening Day, we strongly encourage you to work with a lice treatment professional to ensure your camper is lice free when they arrive.
+If your child has lice before camp, we strongly encourage you to work with a lice treatment professional to ensure your camper is lice free when they arrive.